Test ID: INAB Insulin Antibodies, Serum

 Clinical Information

 The onset of autoimmune diabetes mellitus (type 1 diabetes mellitus) is preceded (and accompanied) by the appearance of autoantibodies to a variety of pancreatic islet cell antigens in serum, including insulin.
 The level of these autoantibodies is generally low and may even fall during follow-up.
-In genetically predisposed, but disease-free, individuals (first degree relatives of patients with type 1 diabetes or individuals with permissive HLA alleles), detection of multiple islet cell autoantibodies is a strong predictor for subsequent development of type I diabetes.
+In genetically predisposed, but disease-free, individuals (first degree relatives of patients with type 1 diabetes or individuals with permissive human leukocyte antigen [HLA] alleles), detection of multiple islet cell autoantibodies is a strong predictor for subsequent development of type I diabetes.

-Once type 1 diabetes has become fully manifest, insulin autoantibody levels usually fall to low or undetectable levels.
+Once type 1 diabetes has fully manifested, insulin autoantibody levels usually fall to low or undetectable levels.
 However, after insulin therapy is initiated, autoantibody production may recur as a memory response.
 Insulin autoantibody production is more common when therapeutic insulin of animal origin is used (rarely used in contemporary practice).
 Larger therapeutic doses may be required because of antibody-induced insulin resistance.

 Insulin antibodies may be found in nondiabetic individuals complaining of hypoglycemic attacks.
 In this setting their presence can be an indicator of "factitious hypoglycemia" due to the surreptitious injection of insulin, rather than to a clinical problem (eg, insulinoma).
 However, insulin autoantibodies in nondiabetic subjects can occasionally develop without exposure to exogenous insulin and may rarely become a cause of episodic hypoglycemia.
 Anti-idiotypic autoantibodies against insulin autoantibodies have been demonstrated in some cases.
 Interaction of these antibodies with insulin autoantibodies could displace bound insulin from the insulin autoantibodies, resulting in hypoglycemia.